Rules and Regulations

 Tribute will make every effort to assign or designate dressing space based on the number of performers per studio.
 When assignments are made more than one studio may be assigned to a single room.

 As a courtesy to those viewing in the audience, we ask that you make every effort to enter and exit in between numbers and not while performances are on stage.
 We know there are circumstances where you have no other option.
-Good Sportsmanship is expected at all times from performers, students, parents and those in the audience.
+Good Sportsmanship is always expected from performers, students, parents and those in the audience.
 The use of profanity around children is strictly prohibited.
 Tribute has the right to ask those who do not adhere to these standards to leave the event at any time.

 Dancers competing in a dance competition take certain inherent risks including but not limited to sprains, bruises, pulled and sore muscles.
 Participants agree not to hold Tribute National Talent Competition LLC, its officers or staff responsible for injuries, illnesses, theft or damages sustained while participating in any activity related to a Tribute National Talent Competition LLC event.
 Tribute is not responsible for lost or stolen property.